Sri Chinmoy 48 Hour Track Festival

 Helpers – Meal Vouchers

 For runners’ helpers, meal vouchers will be available for $70 for the 48 Hour race and $30 for the 24 Hour race.
 The meal voucher will entitle 48 Hour helpers to lunch and dinner on Friday, breakfast, lunch and dinner on Saturday, and breakfast on Sunday; and 24 Hour helpers to lunch and dinner on Friday, and breakfast on Saturday morning.
-Meal voucher holders will also have unlimited acess to tea, coffee, hot chocolate etc. Meal vouchers can be purchased online at the time of online registration.
+Meal voucher holders will also have unlimited access to tea, coffee, hot chocolate etc. Meal vouchers can be purchased online at the time of online registration.
 Individual meals can also be purchased on the day for $10/meal depending on availability.

 All food is vegetarian.

-Friday lunch – veggie burger and brownie
+Friday lunch – black bean and mushroom burger

 Note: this menu includes items containing gluten, nuts and dairy products.
 Please advise IN ADVANCE if you have any allergies or other requirements in respect of these meals.